-Pico 4 vs Meta Quest 2: Which VR headset is best?
+Meta Quest 2 vs HTC Vive XR Elite vs Pico 4: What's the difference?

 - Meta Quest 2: 1832 x 1920 per eye at up to 90Hz, fresnel lenses, monochrome passthrough camera

-The Pico 4 has a higher-resolution display than the Quest 2, so content appears sharper.
-It also uses pancake lenses, so it should be less susceptible to flaring and have better clarity towards the edges of the frame when compared to the fresnel lenses on Quest 2.
+The Pico 4 has the highest-resolution display of these headsets.
+So content should appear sharper on this headset.
+Both the Pico 4 and the Vive XR Elite also use pancake lenses, so should be less susceptible to flaring and have better clarity towards the edges of the frame when compared to the fresnel lenses on Quest 2.
 Pico says it offers a 105-degree field of view, but we weren't able to find a comparable statistic for Quest 2.
 In our testing, we found the FOV to be a little wider on the Pico 4.

+All these headsets have a 90Hz refresh rate as standard leading to a smooth and eye-pleasing experience.
+Though the Quest 2 also offers support for a higher 120Hz refresh rate in some experiences.

 The Pico 4 has a full-colour pass-through camera, which you can enable to see your surroundings without taking off your headset.
 It's better than the monochrome camera on the Quest 2, but it's still not very high quality.
 At the time of writing, neither headset is able to use this camera for mixed reality experiences, but Pico says MR experiences are planned.

+The Vive XR Elite has four wide tracking field of view cameras along with a depth sensor and RGB camera on the front, so you've got a good mix of VR and MR cameras to account for whatever you're doing.
+HTC also says that the passthrough cameras on this headset are good enough to see the text on your phone while still wearing the headset, which is a testament to the quality.
+This is more than just a VR headset as the camera setup is not only designed for inside-out tracking but also for XR and MR experiences.

-Both headsets come with wireless touch controllers, and both controllers have very similar button layouts.
+Both the Quest 2 and Pico 4 headsets come with wireless touch controllers, and both controllers have very similar button layouts.
 They both feature joysticks, grab buttons and triggers in similar locations.
 Both utilise rings to track their location, too, but the rings are implemented quite differently.

-The Pico 4 controller places the ring around the back of your hand, which allows you to hold the controllers closer together without bumping the tracking rings into each other.
-This small change is quite useful in practice, as it allows you to perform in-game actions like notching an arrow without having to worry about the physical size of the controller.
+The HTC Vive XR Elite meanwhile has the same controllers as the Vive Focus which is no bad thing as these controllers are well-balanced and designed to fit comfortably in the hand with ergonomic button placement and touch sensors too.

+Along with the controllers, the Quest 2 offers some hand and finger tracking that works in menus and in some apps.
+This depends on the developers but it has improved over time since the launch and is surprisingly good.

 Pricing, software and verdict